The Beauty Treatment Kim Kardashian West Gave Up During Her Last Pregnancy

 Advertisement

-We hopped on the phone with Kardashian West to learn more about the new collection, what the last year has been like for the busy star, and how she finds calm in the midst of it all.
+We hopped on the phone with the star to learn more about her new collection, how she's kept busy this past year, and how she finds her sense of calm in the midst of it all.
 Check it out, ahead.

 As she continues to grow her own family, Kardashian West makes it a point to set aside time for self-care.
 "I love getting massages — those are super important to me," she explains.
 "I wait until the kids go to bed and I'll get a late night massage.
 Sometimes I’ll fall asleep.
 That just completely rejuvenates me."